seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 >*jumping-cute-playing-animals.jpg*<br>
 >*pexels-photo-617278.jpeg*

-Let's use a regular expression to extract an id of the image and its extension.
-To get a full path to a future file on disk concatenate it with a directory:
+Let's use a regular expression to extract filenames out of the URLs.
+To get a full path to a future file on disk we concatenate these names with a directory:

 {% highlight php %}
 <?php